This is the richest, most impressive lasagne I’ve been able to devise. May not be compatible with diets.

 For the white sauce

 - Gold top milk (or full fat if you can’t get gold top, but definitely not skimmed) or single cream

 - A selection of Italian style herbs.

 For the final assembly

 - Lasagne pasta, dry, about 18 sheets (depending on your dish and the size of the sheets)

 - Parmesan, ground

 Chop the onions up and fry them slowly in olive oil.
 Add in some fresh garlic.
 Once they’re starting to brown, add in the bacon and cook until it’s released any water.
-Add the beef and mushrooms, mixing it all up, and giving it a few minutes to cook in.
+Add the beef, pork and mushrooms, mixing it all up, and giving it time to cook in and release steam.
 Add the red wine, then when that’s been absorbed, the tomatoes.
 Simmer gently over several hours to reduce.

 Assemble three of four layers of meat sauce and dry pasta in your dish, making sure each pasta layer fully covers the surface.
-After the last pasta layer, pour the white sauce over the top, then sprinkle over the shredded mozzarella and the Parmesan.
+It’s okay if the pasta overlaps.
+After the last pasta layer, pour the white sauce over the top, spread it evenly, then sprinkle over the shredded mozzarella and the Parmesan.

 On the day